• Narrow screen resolution

 American Studies Network

 The American Studies Network (ASN) is a group of European centers involved in American Studies.
 The idea of a network of centers arose during the European Association for American Studies (EAAS) meeting in London in April, 1990.
 The ASN was founded in November, 1990 in Berlin at a meeting of interested directors of American Studies centers.
-The initial group of eight members has expanded to include 17 institutions from all over Europe.
+The initial group of eight members has expanded to include 17 institutions from all over Europe and is now welcoming associated members from outside of Europe.

 The Directors of the ASN member centers meet every year to discuss the joint projects and accept new members.
-The presidency of the ASN rotates among the current directors.
+The presidency of the ASN rotates among the current directors and teaching staff.
 In order to become a member, an institution should write and apply to the current president.
 The prospective institution should include a dossier with information on itself.
 Any institution that wishes to become a member should comply with the following four criteria:

 1. Be an independent organization with some kind of external funding, although it may be linked to another institution such as a university or library.